takugian/quick-tutorials-with-aws/aurora/auroramysqlcluster/README.md

 # auroramysqlcluster

-This project creates:
-- An Aurora Cluster inside using MySQL engine
+This project creates an Aurora cluster using MySQL engine.
-    - Enable monitoring;

 ## Helpful links